ecaldwell/portal-admin-examples/README.md

 #### [migrateAccount.py](migrateAccount.py)
 This example migrates an entire account from one user to another including their content, group memberships, and group ownerships.
 This may be useful if you are migrating users to enterprise logins and wish to transfer their existing account to their new enterprise account username.
 ###### Sample Usage
-Migrate all content, group memberships, and group ownerships from account `john` to account `john_enterprise`.
+Migrate all content, group memberships, and group ownerships from account `john` to account `john_enterprise`, retaining exact folder names in the new account.

-`python migrateAccount.py https://portal.domain.com:7443/arcgis admin password john john_enterprise`
+`python migrateAccount.py https://portal.domain.com:7443/arcgis admin password john john_enterprise True`

 #### [migrateRoles.py](migrateRoles.py)
 This example changes the role of all users with Role A to Role B. This may be useful if you are setting up custom roles and wish to transfer all  users with the built-in Publisher role to the new custom role.